-The Flutter Casual Games Toolkit, announced at Google I/O 2022, pulls together new and existing resources that enable you to speed up development of casual games on mobile.
+The Flutter Casual Games Toolkit pulls together new and existing resources so you can accelerate development of games on mobile platforms.

-This page outlines what resources are available and where you can find them.
+This page outlines where you can find these available resources.

-Games fall into roughly two categories: video games and app-like games.
-You are likely familiar with both types of games, though you might not have thought about them in quite this way.
+Casual games fall into two categories: turn-based games and real-time games.
+You might be familiar with both types of games, though perhaps you didn’t think about them in quite this way.

 - Main menu